 Diagnosis and support for your client's neurodiverse workforce

-We recently introduced our expert-led neurodevelopmental pathway, aimed at making the diagnostic and support process for ADHD (Attention Deficit Hyperactivity Disorder), ASD (Autism Spectrum Disorder), and Tourette’s syndrome, faster and more accessible for your client's employees and their families.
+Our expert-led neurodevelopmental pathway is designed to make the diagnostic and support process for ADHD (Attention Deficit Hyperactivity Disorder), ASD (Autism Spectrum Disorder), and Tourette’s syndrome, faster and more accessible for your client's employees and their families.

 Through the pathway, members can access the care they need without the usual wait times and discover tools to manage these conditions, giving them the space to be themselves and to feel more supported and motivated at work.